forta-network/docs/docs/best-practices.md

 ## Target specific conditions

 Write your bot to target a specific condition so that it does not generate findings for every other block/transaction.
-Verbose bots can make it hard to distinguish the signal from the noise i.e. if an bot alerts on more than 5% of transactions, the usefulness of those alerts would not be very high as it is difficult to know what to pay attention to.
+Verbose bots can make it hard to distinguish the signal from the noise i.e. if a bot alerts on more than 5% of transactions, the usefulness of those alerts would not be very high as it is difficult to know what to pay attention to.

 ## Return findings in a timely manner